Andrew Pozzi

-Andrew William Pozzi (born 15 May 1992) is a British hurdling athlete.
-He was the 2018 indoor World Champion at 60 metres hurdles.
-He was the 2012 UK 60m and 110m Champion and holds the record for the fastest ever time run by a UK junior hurdler.
+Andrew William Pozzi (born 15 May 1992) is a retired British hurdling athlete.
+His greatest success was indoors; Pozzi was the 2017 European champion and the 2018 World Champion indoors at 60 metres hurdles.
+He was the 2012 UK 60 m and 110 m Champion and holds the record for the fastest ever 110 metre hurdles time run by a UK junior hurdler.
 The record time, 13.29 seconds, was set on 3 July 2011 in Mannheim, Germany at the Bauhaus Junior Gala.

-Pozzi is coached by Malcolm Arnold, the former coach of Olympic silver medalist and two-time World Championship gold medalist Colin Jackson and 400m Olympic gold medalist John Akii-Bua.
+Pozzi was coached by Malcolm Arnold, the former coach of Olympic silver medalist and two-time World Championship gold medalist Colin Jackson and 400 m Olympic gold medalist John Akii-Bua.

 On 26 November 2011, Pozzi won "Outstanding Athlete of the Year" at the UK Athletics Awards.

+Dogged by repeated injuries from as far back as 2012, Pozzi announced his retirement on 4 July 2024.

 Background

 Pozzi was born in Stratford-upon-Avon, Warwickshire on 15 May 1992.
 He attended St Gregory's Catholic Primary School in Stratford and later St Benedict's High School in neighbouring town Alcester.
 He then went on to complete his A-levels at Alcester Grammar School before attending the University of the West of England, Bristol.
 Since 2018 he has been in a relationship with fellow athlete Katarina Johnson-Thompson.
+He is of Italian descent.

 Junior career

 Pozzi begun his career competing for Stratford AC, of which he is still a first-claim member.
 From 2010-11 he competed as a junior for 'Avon Spa', a joint effort between Stratford AC and Leamington C&AC in the National Junior Athletic League.
 Pozzi currently holds the record for the fastest ever time run by a UK junior hurdler (13.29s), setting the record at the Bauhaus Junior Gala in Manheim, Germany, on 3 July 2011.

 He won a Silver medal at the 2011 European Junior Athletics Championships in Tallinn, Estonia with a time of 13.57s and immediately began focusing on making the transition from junior events to senior competitions.

-He ended his junior career on a high, beating his senior rivals in the 110m hurdles to win the McCain UK Challenge Senior Final with a time of 13.84 – his second fastest wind-legal clocking over the senior hurdles, made all the more impressive given the -1.0 m/s headwind.
+He ended his junior career on a high, beating his senior rivals in the 110 m hurdles to win the McCain UK Challenge Senior Final with a time of 13.84 – his second fastest wind-legal clocking over the senior hurdles, made all the more impressive given the -1.0 m/s headwind.